-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count: with respect to the proposal to elect directors, votes For, Withhold and broker non-votes; and with respect to other proposals, votes For, Against, abstentions and, if applicable, broker non-votes.
-Abstentions will be counted towards the vote total for Proposal 2 and will have the same effect as Against votes.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count: with respect to the proposal to elect directors, votes "For," "Withhold" and broker non-votes; and with respect to other proposals, votes "For," "Against," abstentions and, if applicable, broker non-votes.
+Abstentions will be counted towards the vote total for Proposal 2 and will have the same effect as "Against" votes.
+Abstentions (and broker non-votes, if any) will be counted towards the vote total for Proposal 3 and will have the same effect as "Against" votes.
+Broker non-votes have no effect and will not be counted towards the vote total for any proposal other than Proposal 3.

-What are broker non-votes?
+What are "broker non-votes"?

-As discussed above, when a beneficial owner of shares held in street name does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed by the NYSE to be non-routine, the broker or nominee cannot vote the shares.
-These unvoted shares are counted as broker non-votes.
+As discussed above, when a beneficial owner of shares held in "street name" does not give instructions to the broker or nominee holding the shares as to how to vote on matters deemed by the NYSE to be "non-routine," the broker or nominee cannot vote the shares.
+These unvoted shares are counted as "broker non-votes."